-The Power Vent is to be secured to the inside of the kiln wall with the fan side facing the exterior.
+Wood-Mizer's Power Vent kit is comprised of a powered exhaust and manual intake.
+The powered exhaust is to be secured on the negative pressure side of the kiln (behind the fans) to the inside of the kiln wall the fan side facing the exterior (see figure below).